Roasted Vegetable Salad with Chickpeas and Pesto

 - Preheat the oven to 425 (220 C) degrees.

-- Put the eggplant, peppers, tomatoes and onion on a large (18"x13") rimmed sheet pan.
+- Put 1 pound eggplant cut into 2-inch pieces, 2 red or yellow bell peppers cut into 2-inch pieces2 cups cherry tomatoes, halved, and ½ cup thinly sliced red onionon a large (18"x13") rimmed sheet pan.
 To ensure they roast evenly, the veggies should fit snugly, but not piled on top of each other.
-Drizzle the oil over and season with the chili pepper and salt to taste (I usually use 1-2 teaspoons Diamond kosher).
+Drizzle ¼ cup extra-virgin olive oil over and season with ½ teaspoon crushed red pepper and salt to taste (I usually use 1-2 teaspoons Diamond kosher).

 - Bake 25-30 minutes, stirring halfway through, until the vegetables are softened and lightly browned on the edges.